 A number of UN agencies are active in Lebanon, and receive support from Australia.
 Since 1956, and continuing to the present day, the Australian Defence Force has provided military observers as part of the United Nations Truce Supervision Organisation (UNTSO), which operates in Lebanon (as well as a number of other countries in the Middle East).
 Twelve ADF members are currently posted in Israel and Lebanon as part of UNTSO.

 Australia contributes funds to UNRWA, the United Nations agency responsible for Palestine refugees in the Middle East, which has significant programs in Lebanon where an estimated 450,000 Palestinian refugees reside.
 Australia has contributed to UNRWA every year since 1951 and currently has a $90 million partnership framework (2011-16) in place.
-In 2014-15 Australia has provided $20 million in core funding to UNRWA.
+In 20115-16 Australia will provide $19.3 million in core funding to UNRWA.

 Australia's stance on Hizballah